Skip to main content

 • Search for work you can perform – both within and outside your field - from your first day of unemployment.
 This includes applying for advertised positions, sending unsolicited applications, and networking.

-• Are obligated to accept work that we or the job centre refers you to with one day's notice.
+• Are obligated to accept work that we or the municipality refers you to with one day's notice.
 Therefore, it is important that you check your mail daily and that you reside and stay in Denmark.

 • Are able and willing to work 37 hours a week on standard salary and employment conditions.
 If you are part-time insured, you must be available for up to 30 hours of work a week.